-Let us take you on a journey to hidden gems within the Rock Island, offering pristine coral gardens, reef fish nurseries, hidden lagoons, marine caves, limestone tunnels, forgotten WWII sites, ancient Palauan villages, and breathtaking tropical beaches, which are often accessible with certain tidal conditions.
+Let us take you on a journey to hidden gems within the Rock Islands, offering pristine coral gardens, reef fish nurseries, hidden lagoons, marine caves, limestone tunnels, forgotten WWII sites, ancient Palauan villages and breathtaking tropical beaches accessible at certain tidal conditions.

-Our daily kayak tours are a relaxing yet exciting educational experience for all, a balanced mix of paddling, snorkeling, birding, and exploring, through Palau's diverse biological environment.
+Our daily kayak tours are a relaxing yet exciting educational experience for all, a balanced mix of paddling, snorkeling, birding and exploring in Palau's diverse biological environment.

 What should you bring (on all tours): hat, sunglasses, sunscreen, light rain jacket, camera and footwear.
 Snorkeling gear is included if you haven't got your own.
 Water, lunch and refreshments are provided on all Sam's Tours activities.

 This is an excellent tour for kids and adventurers.
-This well-sheltered bay holds pristine coral gardens with world-class snorkeling, hidden marine caves full of geologic wonders, and forgotten WWII bunkers and artifacts.
-When the tides are just right we're able to sneak through a marine tunnel into a normally inaccessible world called Disney Lake.
+This well-sheltered bay holds pristine coral gardens with world-class snorkeling sites, hidden marine caves full of geologic wonders, and forgotten WWII bunkers and artifacts.
+When the tides are just right, we're able to sneak through a marine tunnel into a normally inaccessible world called Disney Lake.

 Hidden within Risong Bay's arm-like walls, six secretive pockets of bays and lagoons allow kayaks to easily pass through tunnel entrances to shallow lakes and bays where speed boats just can't reach.
-For millennia, these bays have served as nurseries for baby sharks, stingrays, and eagle rays.
-As we paddle quietly amongst these youngsters, they hone their hunting and feeding skills before they graduate to the outer reef.
-Our Risong tours also take you to pristine coral gardens such as Blue Devil Gardens and the Sunken City .
-Undisturbed by divers or fisherman, these habitats are rich marine biodiversity centers bursting with baby butterfly fish, honeycomb groupers, and the unusual crocodile fish.
+For millennia, these bays have served as nurseries for baby sharks, stingrays and eagle rays.
+As we paddle quietly amongst these youngsters, they hone their hunting skills before they graduate to the outer reef.
+Our Risong Bay tours also take you to pristine coral gardens such as Blue Devil Gardens and the Sunken City.
+Undisturbed by divers or fisherman, these habitats are rich marine biodiversity centers bursting with baby Butterfly Fish, Honeycomb Groupers and the unusual Crocodile Fish.

-The tranquil waters of Risong also allow us to explore the unusual botanical wonders of our remote archipelago.
-Dragon Palms strive to reach out past all other competitors for life-giving sunlight while treacherous pitcher plants wait anxiously for their next insect meal.
-For centuries Palauans have utilized this botanical cornucopia for their medicines, dyes, and poisons.
+The tranquil waters of Risong Bay also allow us to explore the unusual botanical wonders of our remote archipelago.
+Dragon Palms strive to reach out past all other competitors for life-giving sunlight, while treacherous pitcher plants wait anxiously for their next insect meal.
+For centuries, Palauans have utilized this botanical cornucopia for their medicines, dyes and poisons.

-Motor-less kayaks certainly have their benefits, as rising tides carry us through a mile-long, winding mangrove forest channel.
+Motorless kayaks certainly have their benefits, as rising tides carry us through a mile-long, winding mangrove forest channel.
 As we slip effortlessly through this unique clear water river, the forest resonates with the calls of our endemic birds.
-Kingfishers, Palauan Flycatchers, and Fruit Doves can all be seen and heard while drifting past the overhanging mangrove forest trees.
-There's time to admire Curtain Ferns, Bird Nest Ferns, and Epiphytic Mosses dripping from the rain forest canopy above.
-Once inside the lake, we watch for baby Spotted Eagle Rays and juvenile Feather Tail Stingrays, which glide over the shallow sandy bottom in search of their meals.
+Kingfishers, Palauan Flycatchers and Fruit Doves can all be seen and heard while drifting past the overhanging mangrove forest trees.
+There's time to admire Curtain Ferns, Bird Nest Ferns and Epiphytic Mosses dripping from the rain forest canopy above.
+Once inside the lake, we watch for baby Spotted Eagle Rays and juvenile Feathertail Stingrays gliding over the shallow sandy bottom in search of their meals.

-Einstein's Coral Gardens, fed by the 250 foot long “Tunnels of Doom”, is a multi-colored collections of brain coral, unique to this singular location.
+Einstein's Coral Gardens, fed by the 250 foot long “Tunnels of Doom”, is a multicolored collection of brain coral, unique to this singular location.
 Physical protection for wind and waves, shade from overhanging trees, as well as an inordinate nutrient flow, all combine to create a one of a kind coral garden in only a few feet of water.
-There will be time enough to have the privilege to snorkel and admire these ancient brain coral colonies.
+There will be enough time to snorkel and admire these ancient brain coral colonies.

-The long lake tour also includes a stop at Megapode Beach, where powder white sands lead to a rich tropical rainforest.
+The Long Lake Tour also includes a stop at Megapode Beach, where powdered white sands lead to a rich tropical rainforest.
 Kayakers can also enjoy the solitude of Secret Lake.
-Accessible only at low tide via an arch-like tunnel, this natural pavilion is a sheltered habitat for multi-colored sponges, sea squirts, and soft corals.
+Accessible only at low tide via an arch-like tunnel, this natural pavilion is a sheltered habitat for multicolored sponges, sea squirts and soft corals.

 For the adventure-seeker, our hand-crafted Tarzan Tour has earned its reputation as an action-packed series of quests.
-Beginning in the isolated Lost Take, where we paddle through a forty-foot tunnel carpeted with pink and purple Dendronepthya soft corals, we enter a forgotten world where baby fishes dart and dash amongst the delicate corals of this landlocked marine lake.
+Beginning in the isolated Lost Lake, where we paddle through a forty-foot tunnel carpeted with pink and purple Dendronephthya soft corals, we enter a forgotten world where baby fishes dart and dash among the delicate corals of this landlocked marine lake.

 After paddling through a labyrinth of islands west of Ngeruktabel, we drift into the turquoise waters of Belochel Bay.
 As the tide continues to drop, thrill-seeking snorkelers with dive lights in hand enter the darkness of a secret tunnel passage.
-Filled with Arabian Cowries and brightly colored Nudibranchs, this winding limestone maze leads to the secluded Tarzan Lake, where Banded Pipe Fish and unusual Fungus Corals enjoy a remote habitat seen by so few.
+Filled with Arabian Cowries and brightly colored nudibranchs, this winding limestone maze leads to the secluded Tarzan Lake, where Banded Pipe Fish and unusual Fungus Corals enjoy a remote habitat seen by only a few.